 Telemedicine solutions have become even more advanced in the case of store-and-forward solutions where a provider in one location gathers patient data and has to send it to a physician in a different location.
 These solutions tend to have integrated audio and visual recording devices that can be shared with other devices.

-To learn more about telemedicine software and devices, visit our page and see what devices suit your needs.
+To learn more about telemedicine software and devices, and see what devices suit your needs.